Armenia to the Wisconsin State Capitol

 TOPIC

-Computer science major, international student Hayk Arzumanyan to present at Research in the Rotunda
+Computer science major, international student Hayk Arzumanyan presents at Research in the Rotunda

 As the son of two scientists (his father is a surgeon; his mother a doctor), it perhaps comes as no surprise that University of Wisconsin-Superior senior Hayk Arzumanyan decided to pursue a STEM field himself.